tomhendra/dotfiles/README.md

 The current setup of git and symlinks works, but could scale messily and isn't Linux-compatible.
 Bringing a tool into play would be beneficial.
 GNU Stow and Ansible are the popular choices, with Stow being more frequently recommended.

-Dropbox is being used for iTerm2 prefs, and Alfred (if adopted after trailing Spotlight improvements) prefers it for sync.
+iCloud is being used for iTerm2 prefs.
 This with choosing Stow sets the next course of action when time allows:

 - 📝 **TODO:** Dotfiles: Stow and git (make Linux-safe for future proofing).
-- 📝 **TODO:** App prefs: Dropbox (supported by app, or `ln` / Stow from Dropbox to Library).
+- 📝 **TODO:** App prefs: iCloud (native support by app, or `ln` / Stow from iCloud to Library).